sharksandrobots/until.design/src/content/case-studies/case-study-3.md

   - heading: "User Satisfaction"
     description: "The new system achieved a 95% satisfaction rating, with users particularly praising the intuitive interface and powerful features."
 nextCaseStudy:
-  title: "Redesigning the Customer Experience"
+  title: "Customer Experience Redesign"
   slug: "customer-experience-redesign"
 ---

+This is the content of the case study.